 Presentation GuidelinesAll accepted papers will be presented as posters.
 The guidelines for the posters are the same as at the main conference.

-- We solicit short papers on autonomous vehicle topicsSubmitted manuscript should follow the CVPR 2019 paper templateThe page limit is 8 pages (excluding references)We accept dual submissions to CVPR 2020 and WAD 2020, but the manuscript must contain substantial original contents not submitted to any other conference, workshop or journalSubmissions will be rejected without review if they:
+- We solicit short papers on autonomous vehicle topicsSubmitted manuscript should follow the CVPR 2019 paper templateThe page limit is 8 pages (excluding references)We accept dual submissions, but the manuscript must contain substantial original contents not submitted to any other conference, workshop or journalSubmissions will be rejected without review if they: